LarkspurCA/androidweardocs/wearable.rst

       for (DataEvent event : dataEvents) {
           // Check the event type
           if (event.getType() == DataEvent.TYPE_CHANGED) {
-              String path = event.getDataItem().getUri().getPath();
+              // Check the data path
-              //Verify the data path, get the DataMap, and send local notification if (path.equals(WEARABLE_START_PATH)) {
+              if (path.equals(WEARABLE_START_PATH)) {
-                  // Create and send a local notification inviting the user to start the wearable app dataMap = DataMapItem.fromDataItem(event.getDataItem()).getDataMap();
+                  // Create a local notification
-                  sendLocalNotification(dataMap.getString("title"), dataMap.getString("body"));
+                  dataMap = DataMapItem.fromDataItem(event.getDataItem()).getDataMap();
+                  sendLocalNotification(dataMap);
                }
             }
         }
     }

-3. In the wearable, implement the procedure that constructs and posts a notification.
+3. In the wearable, implement the procedure that constructs and posts a demand (notification) that can launch your app.
+Optionally, the Pending Intent in this notification can include extra data for the wearable app.

   .. code-block:: java

-    private void sendLocalNotification(String title, String body) {
+    private void sendLocalNotification(DataMap dataMap) {
       int notificationId = 001;

       // Create a pending intent that starts this wearable app Intent startIntent = new Intent(this, HoleActivity.class).setAction(Intent.ACTION_MAIN);
+      // Add extra data for app startup or initialization, if available startIntent.putExtra("extra", dataMap.getString("extra"));
-      PendingIntent startPendingIntent = PendingIntent.getActivity(this, 0, startIntent, 0);
+      PendingIntent startPendingIntent =
+        PendingIntent.getActivity(this, 0, startIntent, PendingIntent.FLAG_CANCEL_CURRENT);

       Notification notify = new NotificationCompat.Builder(this)
-        .setContentTitle(title)
-        .setContentText(body)
+        .setContentTitle(dataMap.getString("title"))
+        .setContentText(dataMap.getString("body"))
         .setSmallIcon(R.drawable.ic_launcher)
+        .setAutoCancel(true)
         .setContentIntent(startPendingIntent)
         .build();